Can a police officer file a personal injury lawsuit to recover money for an injury caused by a line-of-duty accident because of someone’s negligence?

 A good argument can be made that it was an accident when the car sped away dragging the police officer.

-Looked at the dragging incident alone, it was likely an accident because it would have been the intent of the driver to escape, not to injure the officer.
-That means that the dragging incident was an accident which would have allowed the police officer to be compensated for his injuries.
+If looked at the dragging incident alone, it was likely an accident because it would have been the intent of the driver to escape, not to injure the officer.
+That means that the dragging incident was an accident that would have allowed the police officer to be compensated for his injuries.